Rafaellinos/ocp17/README.md

   - Identifiers: letters, currency symbols ($,¥,€) or underscore (only at the beginning).
   - cannot start with numbers!
   - reserved words: const, goto, native, volatile, transient, strictfp
+  - Passing a non-instantiated variable to a method also results in a compilation error

 ```java
 public boolean checkValue(double $) {